 Some patients will see the psychologist for emotional and psychological support.

 Blood tests are taken to monitor Creatine Kinase, kidney function and uric acid.

 These figures are used to calculate your Body Mass Index.
 Control of weight is important as excess weight exacerbates the symptoms.

 To date, heart involvement is not a documented feature of McArdle disease but they do ECGs as part of a general health check.
 Some patients may be referred for cardiac assessment.

-If you have any questions please do not hesitate to ask the clinic’s specialist nurse, or contact Dr Quinlivan’s secretary (see contact panel).
+If you have any questions please do not hesitate to ask the clinic’s specialist nurse, or contact Prof Quinlivan’s secretary (see contact panel).